When was the Treaty of Turkmenchay signed, and how did it influence the demographic landscape in Karabakh?

-After the Treaty of Gulistan, which concluded the first stage in the division of Azerbaijan’s territory between the Tsarist and the Persian empires, a further treaty was signed, between the Persian and the British empires against the Tsarist Empire, on November 25, 1814.
-Under the terms of this treaty, Iran would guarantee India’s security within its borders, and Britain would provide Iran with financial and military assistance in return.[1]
+After the Treaty of Gulistan, which concluded the first stage in the division of Azerbaijan’s territory between the Russian and the Qajar empires, a further treaty was signed, between the Qajar and the British empires against the Russian Empire, on November 25, 1814.
+Under the terms of this treaty, the Qajar Empire would guarantee India’s security within its borders, and Britain would provide it with financial and military assistance in return.[1]

-In 1823, a cooperation agreement was signed between the Persian and the Ottoman empires, with mediation by the British Empire, to end the war between the two empires that had begun in 1821.[2]
-During that period, there had been rebellions in the North Caucasus against the Tsarist Empire, which therefore refrained from engaging in a new war with the Persian Empire.
-The Tsarist diplomat who was sent to Persia expressed the Tsarist empire’s willingness to hand over part of the Karabakh and Lankaran khanates to the Persian Empire to stop the Shah of the Persian Empire from starting a new war.
-However, the Shah declared war on the Tsarist Empire on December 14, 1825, on the eve of the revolution in Saint Petersburg.
-The timing of the declaration of war was considered perfect because while the Tsarist Empire was busy with internal problems, it could not defend itself against the Persian Empire.
-The khans of Azerbaijan’s khanates, who had been granted asylum in the Persian Empire after the Treaty of Gulistan, profoundly influenced the Shah’s decision to declare war on the Tsarist Empire.[3]
+In 1823, a cooperation agreement was signed between the Qajar and Ottoman empires, with mediation by the British Empire, to end the war between them that had begun in 1821.[2]
+During that period, there had been rebellions in the North Caucasus against the Russian Empire, which therefore refrained from engaging in a new war with the Qajar Empire.
+The Russian diplomat who was sent to the Qajar Empire expressed the Russian Empire’s willingness to hand over part of the Karabakh and Lankaran khanates to the Qajar Empire in order to stop the Shah from starting a new war.
+However, the Shah declared war on the Russian Empire on December 14, 1825, on the eve of the revolution in Saint Petersburg.
+The timing of the declaration of war was considered perfect because while the Russian Empire was busy with internal problems, it could not defend itself against the Qajar Empire.
+The khans of Azerbaijan’s khanates, who had been granted asylum in the Qajar Empire after the Treaty of Gulistan, profoundly influenced the Shah’s decision to declare war on the Russian Empire.[3]

 The war began on July 19, 1826, when Abbas Mirza’s military forces attacked Karabakh.
-The 48-day-long siege of the Shusha fortress by the Persian army helped the Tsarist Empire gain time to deploy additional military forces to the region.
+The 48-day-long siege of the Shusha fortress by the army of the Qajar Empire allowed the Russian Empire to gain time to deploy additional military forces to the region.
 During that time, Russians were extracted from Ganja, Shaki, and Shamakhi, respectively, by Ugurlu Khan, Salim Khan, and Mustafa Khan.
-However, Baku and Lankaran were still controlled by the Tsarist Empire’s military forces.
-The Persian army’s defeat by the Tsarist Empire’s military forces near Shamkir on September 3, 1826, forced Abbas Mirza to stop besieging the Shusha fortress.
+However, Baku and Lankaran were still controlled by the Russian Empire’s military forces.
+The defeat of the army of the Qajar Empire by the Russian Empire’s military forces near Shamkir on September 3, 1826, forced Abbas Mirza to stop besieging the Shusha fortress.
 The defeat of Abbas Mirza in the decisive battle near Ganja on September 13 marked a turning point in the war.
-The Tsarist Empire’s military forces advanced towards Nakhchivan after taking control of Khudafarin Bridge.
+The Russian Empire’s military forces advanced towards Nakhchivan after taking control of Khudaferin Bridge.
 Nakhchivan was occupied in June 1827.
-The Tsarist military forces’ victory at the Battle of Cavanbulag allowed them to occupy Abbasabad, a fortress of strategic importance for protecting Nakhchivan.
-The occupation of the Sardarabad fortress was followed by the capture of Iravan on October 1.
-The military forces of the Tsarist Empire thus did not face any obstacles while attempting to advance toward South Azerbaijan.
+The Russian military forces’ victory at the Battle of Javanbulag allowed them to occupy Abbasabad, a fortress of strategic importance for protecting Nakhchivan.
+The occupation of the Sardarabad fortress was followed by the occupation of Iravan on October 1.
+The military forces of the Russian Empire thus did not face any obstacles while attempting to advance toward South Azerbaijan.
 Tabriz was occupied on October 13.
-The negotiations between the Tsarist and the Persian empires, with British mediation, in November did not end successfully.
-The occupation of Urmia and Ardabil in January 1828 forced Fath Ali Shah to begin new negotiations with the Tsarist Empire.[4]
+The negotiations between the Russian and Qajar empires, with British mediation, in November did not end successfully.
+The occupation of Urmia and Ardabil in January 1828 forced Fath Ali Shah to begin new negotiations with the Russian Empire.[4]

 On February 10, 1828, a peace treaty was signed between Abbas Mirza and General Paskevitch in the village of Turkmenchay.
 The Treaty of Turkmenchay consisted of 16 articles.
-Under the terms of Article III, the Nakhchivan and Iravan khanates were annexed to the Tsarist Empire.
-As it was in the Treaty of Gulistan, only Tsarist Empire possessed an exclusive right to have warships on the Caspian Sea in accordance to Article VIII of the Treaty of Turkmenchay.
-Article VI, in turn, specified that the Persian Empire agreed to indemnify the Tsarist Empire by handing over 20 million silver coins.
-Russian merchants were given special privileges and exclusive rights to conduct trade within the Persian Empire.
-Article XV of the Treaty of Turkmenchay was especially dealing with the condition, migration in case of necessity, and resettlement of population in accordance with the new regulations.[5]
+Under the terms of Article III, the Nakhchivan and Iravan khanates were annexed to the Russian Empire.
+As it was in the Treaty of Gulistan, only the Russian Empire possessed an exclusive right to have warships on the Caspian Sea in accordance to Article VIII of the Treaty of Turkmenchay.
+Article VI, in turn, specified that the Qajar Empire agreed to indemnify the Russian Empire by handing over 20 million silver coins.
+Russian merchants were given special privileges and exclusive rights to conduct trade within the Qajar Empire.
+Article XV of the Treaty of Turkmenchay was especially dealing with the condition, migration in case of necessity, and settlement of population in accordance with the new regulations.[5]

 As a result of efforts by A.S.
 Griboyedov and General J.F.
-Paskevitch, Armenians who had been brought from the Persian Empire were resettled in Azerbaijan by the Tsarist Empire under the terms of Article XV in the Treaty of Turkmenchay.
-The settlement of Armenians in North Azerbaijan by the Tsarist Empire was not a coincidence.
+Paskevitch, Armenians who had been brought from the Qajar Empire were settled in Azerbaijan by the Russian Empire under the terms of Article XV in the Treaty of Turkmenchay.
+The settlement of Armenians in North Azerbaijan by the Russian Empire was not a coincidence.
 It was envisaged in the Decree by Peter I that was issued on November 10, 1724.
 In order to carry out this plan, favorable conditions and opportunities were created in the 1820s and 1830s.
 After the occupation of the Iravan Khanate, arrangements were made to provide a legal basis for this migration process.
 A.S.
-Griboyedov, Tsarist Empire representative to the Persian Empire, played a crucial role in the realization of the migration plan prepared by an Armenian called Catholicos Nerses.
+Griboyedov, Russian Empire representative to the Qajar Empire, played a crucial role in the realization of the migration plan prepared by an Armenian called Catholicos Nerses.
 Griboyedov’s letter to the Tsar contains valuable information regarding the migration plan.
-In March 1828, a month after the Treaty of Turkmenchay was signed, 700 Armenian families were resettled in Azerbaijan’s Karabakh-Barda region.
+In March 1828, a month after the Treaty of Turkmenchay was signed, 700 Armenian families were settled in Azerbaijan’s Karabakh-Barda region.
 The Committee on Migration that was formed mainly for this issue settled the Armenian population on the northern side of the Aras River, mainly in the Karabakh, Iravan, and Yelizavetpol (Ganja) regions of Azerbaijan.
 The Armenians who migrated were given special privileges.
 These Armenians were exempted from all taxes and duties and were given a 25-ruble monthly allowance per person for the following six years.
-The allowances were allocated from the indemnity that the Persian Empire paid.[6]
-Between 1828 and 1930, 40,000 Armenians from the Persian Empire and 85,000 Armenians from the Ottoman Empire were resettled in Azerbaijan.
-For the settlement of Armenians, 200 thousand-dessiatine lands were allocated from the land of the Treasury.
-In addition, territories were purchased from Muslim landowners for 2 million manats of the time.
-In 1911, Russian historian N. Shavrov wrote that around 1.3 million Armenians were living in the South Caucasus at the beginning of the 20th century.
-More than one million of these Armenians resettled in these territories due to the migration policy of Tsarist Russia.[7]
+The allowances were allocated from the indemnity that the Qajar Empire paid.[6]

-The signing of the Treaty of Turkmenchay put an end to fighting between the Tsarist and the Persian empires.
+The signing of the Treaty of Turkmenchay put an end to fighting between the Russian and Qajar empires.
 This treaty officially ended Azerbaijan’s division into two parts.
-The Tsarist Empire intended to create a stronghold in Azerbaijan’s occupied territories.
-Different ethnic groups and nations from neighboring countries settled in Azerbaijan as a result of the migration policy of the Tsarist Empire, which significantly influenced and seriously changed the ethnic composition and demographic situation of Azerbaijan’s population.
-On the question of the settlement of Armenians in Azerbaijan, Griboyedov wrote that after a while, Armenians would claim that the territories they settled in as a result of the Tsarist Empire’s migration policy belonged to them.[8]
+The Russian Empire intended to create a stronghold in Azerbaijan’s occupied territories.
+Different ethnic groups and nations from neighboring countries settled in Azerbaijan as a result of the migration policy of the Russian Empire, which significantly influenced and seriously changed the ethnic composition and demographic situation of Azerbaijan’s population.
+On the question of the settlement of Armenians in Azerbaijan, Griboyedov wrote that after a while, Armenians would claim that the territories they settled in as a result of the Russian Empire’s migration policy belonged to them.[8]
 Griboyedovos prediction thus came true, and Armenia began territorial claims against Azerbaijan, which led to definite controversies among the local population.
-Furthermore, from 1828, the Tsarist Empire purposefully pursued its activities, together with Armenians, for creating an ‘Armenian province’ in the Nakhchivan and Iravan khanates, in line with its migration policy and its intention of creating a buffer zone along its border with the Ottoman Empire.
+Furthermore, from 1828, the Russian Empire purposefully pursued its activities, together with Armenians, for creating an ‘Armenian province’ in the Nakhchivan and Iravan khanates, in line with its migration policy and its intention of creating a buffer zone along its border with the Ottoman Empire.

 [1] “İran və İngiltərə arasında Tehran müqaviləsi,” in Mahmudov and Şükürov (eds.), Azərbaycan beynəlxalq münasibətlər və diplomatiya tarixi (1639–1828), pp. 449–453.